The Napa Wine Project

 Crocker Ranch

 The Crocker & Starr property is very historic having been established in 1870 as Dowdell & Sons Winery.
 This land was originally owned by James Dowdell, an Irishman who first planted grapes on site in the early 1870’s; the property has grown crops continuously since then although it has not always been planted to wine grapes.
 A section of the vineyard just east of the winery is planted to old heritage clones.
 James learned winemaking at Edge Hill Winery, one of the Napa Valley’s oldest and most historic wineries – later he was superintendent for the construction of the massive stone winery building, Greystone Cellars, located just north of St. Helena (and made some of his own wine here).
-And of course Dowdell Lane takes its name from James’ last name.
+And of course, Dowdell Lane takes its name from James’ last name.

 Dowdell Lane extends fairly far east across the valley; the eastern border of the Crocker Ranch is the Napa River (fairly close to the Silverado Trail).
 One of the few remaining walnut orchards on the valley floor still stands towards the back end of their property – a reminder of the valley’s historical varied agricultural crops.
 The original winery building and brandy facility (not used in these regards today) are still standing and have been completely restored (and is where we first visited Crocker & Starr many years ago).

 The property also features a number of stately old oak trees including the largest oak we have seen anywhere in the Napa Valley.
 Before agriculture transformed the valley, there were numerous oaks growing on the valley floor.
-The presence of large oak trees indicate the soils are deep and rich to support trees of this size for such a long time; they are a prime indicator species of fertile soils.
+The presence of large oak trees indicates the soils are deep and rich to support trees of this size for such a long time; they are a prime indicator species of fertile soils.

 And the property houses a family chapel dating from 1910 (originally was located on Nob Hill in San Francisco).